Jennifer Lawrence's Sheer Ball Gown at the Venice Film Fest Deserves an Award

 Lawrence paired the elegant Dior number with a soft updo, dark liner, and drop earrings, keeping her accessories relatively simple for the occasion.

 Tuesday’s look wasn’t her only daring photo call at Venice: On Monday, the actress stepped out in a plunging lace Giambattista Valli dress with a deep V-neckline.
-She paired the dress with soft curls and pink gloss on her lips.
+She paired the dress with Maria Tash earrings, soft curls, and pink gloss on her lips.

 RELATED: Jennifer Lawrence's Boyfriend Is Completely Smitten with Her Acting Abilities